Connect

 At 380,000 employees and counting, Ontario Health Insurance Plan employs the most people in Ontario.
 That company is followed by Onex, with 160,000 employees.
 TD Bank and the Royal Bank of Canada have over 85,000 employees each.
 Celestica rounds out the top five with 28,000 people working in their electronics company.

-The economy in Calgary is growing, too, with forecasts for continued GDP growth.
+The overall economy in Calgary is growing, too, with forecasts for continued GDP growth.

 Commuting in Alberta vs. Ontario